 Safe and efficient operations all start with a complete and accurate work package.
-Good work packages demonstrate our knowledge and understanding of the work and allow us to complete activities without sacrificing safety or quality.
-As in all of our processes, safety is the first element to be planned and assessed in the work package.
+Good work packages demonstrate knowledge and understanding of the work and allow the contractor to complete activities without sacrificing safety or quality.
+As in all contractor processes, safety is the first element to be planned and assessed in the work package.